michaelb/sniprun/doc/sources/interpreters/D_original.md

 ## D original

-For the D language, needs the 'dmd' executable
+For the D language, needs the `dmd` executable